 Fox News is just a division of News Corp.

-News Corp also owns 20th Century Fox.
+News Corp also owns 20th Century Fox movie studio.

-The News Corp Board of Directors is not really reflective of what you see on the Fox News channel.
+The News Corp board of directors is not really reflective of what you see on the Fox News channel.

 I always get this name confused because I've never heard it.